 If you’re trying to get ideas of what a Facebook Live stream can look like, look no further than Whale and Dolphin Conservation.
 They conducted a live interview between one of its managers and an expert on plastic pollution.

-5. Ask Your Followers And Donors Questions
+5. Ask Your Followers and Donors Questions

 If you’re trying to increase engagement through your nonprofit email marketing or through social media, try asking questions.
 Don’t send a boring email or post the same things you’ve posted before, or share a story with a generic image from your organization.
 Social media platforms actually reward people for doing polls and questions on the platform because if people engage with those polls you will start to show up more frequently on their feeds.